nvaccess/nvda/devDocs/startupShutdown.md

 1. For an installed copy:
     1. Ctrl+Alt+N (Desktop shortcut)
-        - can be tested by:
-            1. Set the NVDA config to ensure the welcome dialog loads on startup
-            1. Have an existing NVDA process running with a known handle
-            1. Press (or emulate) Ctrl+Alt+N
-            1. Ensure the known process ends
-            1. Wait until the welcome dialog loads
     1. Automatically via Ease of Access on the Windows sign-in screen (at boot or signing out of a previous session)
-        - manual testing required
     1. Automatically via Ease of Access on User Account Control (UAC) screens
-        - manual testing required
     1. Automatically by Ease of Access after signing in to Windows
-        - manual testing required
 1. For an installed copy, portable copy, installer:
     1. An exiting instance of NVDA starting a new process (see shutting down procedures)
     1. By running the exe (see cli options too).